MicrosoftDocs/security/operations/cats.md

   * Creating, modifying, or deleting these keys or secrets.
   * Signing, verifying, encrypting, decrypting, wrapping and unwrapping keys, getting secrets, and listing keys and secrets (and their versions).
 * Unauthenticated requests that result in a 401 response.
 Examples are requests that don't have a bearer token, that are malformed or expired, or that have an invalid token.
 * Azure Event Grid notification events for the following conditions: expired, near expiration, and changed vault access policy (the new version event isn't logged).
-Events are logged even if there's an event subscription created on the key vault.
-For more information, see [Azure Key Vault as Event Grid source](../../event-grid/event-schema-key-vault.md).
+Events are logged even if there's an event subscription created on the key vault. .